wp-plugins/amazon-product-in-a-post-plugin/readme.txt

 What can you use it for?
 With this plugin you can:

 * Add any Amazon product or item to an existing Post (or Page).
-* Monetize your blog posts with custom Amazon Product and add your own Reviews, descriptions or any other thing you would normally want to add to a post – and still have the Amazon product there.
+* Monetize your blog posts with custom Amazon Product and add your own Reviews, descriptions or any other thing you would normally want to add to a post - and still have the Amazon product there.
 * Easily add only the items that are right for your site.
 * Add the product to the TOP of the post content, the BOTTOM of the post content, or make the post content become part of the product layout (see screenshots for examples)
+* *UPDATE 10/4* - You can now add as many products as you want to any existing page/post content using a Shortcode - see Installation or FAQ page for details.

-If you have an Amazon Affiliate account and you don’t think the available Amazon widgets are that great or are what you need, then this plugin might be for you.
+If you have an Amazon Affiliate account and you don't think the available Amazon widgets are that great or are what you need, then this plugin might be for you.

 **How it Works:**
 The plugin uses the newly revised (and re-named) Amazon Product Advertising API.
 Older plugins that use Old API calls will no longer work as of 8/2009 because Amazon implemented a new security call procedure that makes many of them obsolete.

 To use the plugin, you must have an Amazon Affiliate Account.
-You can sign up here if you do not have one – it is free and pretty easy to do.
+You can sign up here if you do not have one - it is free and pretty easy to do.
 Once you have an account, install the plugin, then enter your Amazon Associate ID in the plugin options page.
 You are now ready to start adding products to your post!

-*PLEASE NOTE:* If you DO NOT add your own custom Associate ID, you WILL NOT get credit for any purchases made from your product posts – so don’t set up products on a live site unless you enter that first – or you may lose out on some referral $$.
+*PLEASE NOTE:* If you DO NOT add your own custom Associate ID, you WILL NOT get credit for any purchases made from your product posts - so don't set up products on a live site unless you enter that first - or you may lose out on some referral $$.
 You have been warned!

 == Installation ==